 Ted Bundy, perhaps the most well-known serial killer of all time, is said to have raped and killed at least 30 women.
 When an individual causes such a giant disruption to society they make it substantially less safe for others, why should their presence on earth still be deserved?
 Who is to say someone who has murdered won’t murder again?
 In my opinion, the victims’ families would rest easier knowing the killer is gone forever, rather than locked away with a potential of being granted parole or even escaping prison.

-Comparing abortion to the death penalty is morally bankrupt and an overused talking point by pro-abortionists to try and discredit our activism.
+Comparing abortion to the death penalty is morally bankrupt and an overused talking point by abortion activists to try to discredit our activism.
 A child in the womb is blameless.
 It is an innocent human being; it has done nothing wrong.
 A preborn child is voiceless; it cannot speak up against the torture it is about to endure.

 Moreover, it is dependent on the mother for its entire livelihood.
 By contrast, someone who murders or rapes does so independently, on their own merit.
 Ted Bundy raped and killed all those women because he, as Ann Rule describes in Stranger Beside Me, seemed to get a rush of adrenaline from blood and penetration.
 He was fully aware of the crimes he was committing, and was the furthest thing from an innocent preborn child.